KorfLab/exam/README.md

 1. According to the `*.faa` file, how many proteins does it encode?
 2. According to the `*.gbff` file, how many coding sequences are there?
-3. Reconcile the differences between the last 2 questions.
+3. Reconcile the differences between the previous 2 questions.
 4. How many `tRNA` features are found in the `*.gff` file?
 5. How many of each type of features are there in the `*.gff` file?